 As to white slavery In America: “Slavery in America, typically associated with blacks from Africa, was an enterprise that began with the shipping of more than 300,000 white Britons to the colonies.
 This little known history is fascinatingly recounted in White Cargo (New York University Press, 2007).
 Drawing on letters, diaries, ship manifests, court documents, and government archives, authors Don Jordan and Michael Walsh detail how thousands of whites endured the hardships of tobacco farming and lived and died in bondage in the New World.

-Following the cultivation in 1613 of an acceptable tobacco crop in Virginia, the need for labor accelerated.
+Following the cultivation in 1613 of an acceptable tobacco crop in Virginia, the need for labour accelerated.
 Slavery was viewed as the cheapest and most expedient way of providing the necessary workforce.
 Due to harsh working conditions, beatings, starvation, and disease, survival rates for slaves rarely exceeded two years.
 Thus, the high level of demand was sustained by a continuous flow of white slaves from England, Ireland, and Scotland from 1618 to 1775, who were imported to serve America’s colonial masters.

 These white slaves in the New World consisted of street children plucked from London’s back alleys, prostitutes, and impoverished migrants searching for a brighter future and willing to sign up for indentured servitude.
 Convicts were also persuaded to avoid lengthy sentences and executions on their home soil by enslavement in the British colonies.
 The much-maligned Irish, viewed as savages worthy of ethnic cleansing and despised for their rejection of Protestantism, also made up a portion of America’s first slave population, as did Quakers, Cavaliers, Puritans, Jesuits, and others.